MicrosoftDocs/bot-docs/articles/bot-service-design-conversation-flow.md

 While a traditional application or website can request multiple pieces of information on a screen all at once, a bot will gather the same amount of information using multiple messages.
 In this way, the process of gathering information from the user is an active experience; one where the user is having an active conversation with the bot.

 A well designed bot will have a conversation flow that feels natural.
-The bot should be able to handle core conversation flow seemlessly, and be able to handle interruptions or switching topic of conversations gracefully.
+The bot should be able to handle the core conversation seemlessly, and be able to handle interruptions or switching topic of conversations gracefully.

 ## Procedural conversation flow

 Conversation with a bot is generally focused around the task a bot is trying to achieve, which is called a procedural flow.
 This is where the bot asks the user a series of questions to gather all the information it needs before processing the task.

 In a precedural conversaton flow, you define the order of the questions and the bot will ask the questions in the order you defined.
-You can organize the questions into logical *modules* to keep the code centralize while staying focused on guiding the conversational.
+You can organize the questions into logical *modules* to keep the code centralized while staying focused on guiding the conversational.
 For example, you may design one module to contain the logic that helps the user browse for products and a separate module to contain the logic that helps the user create a new order.

-You can structure these modules to flow in any way you like; ranging from free form to sequential.
-The Bot Builder SDK provides many libraries that allows you to construct any conversational flow your bot needs.
-For example, the `prompts` library allows you to ask users for input, the `waterfall` library allows you to define a sequence of question/answer pair, the `compositControl` library allows you to modularized your conversational flow logic, etc. All of these libraries are tied together through the `dialogs` object.
+You can structure these modules to flow in any way you like, ranging from free form to sequential.
+The Bot Builder SDK provides several libraries that allows you to construct any conversational flow your bot needs.
+For example, the `prompts` library allows you to ask users for input, the `waterfall` library allows you to define a sequence of question/answer pair, the `dialog control` library allows you to modularized your conversational flow logic, etc. All of these libraries are tied together through a `dialogs` object.
 Let's take a closer look at how modules are implemented as `dialogs` to design and manage conversation flows and see how that flow is similar to the traditonal application flow.

 ![bot](~/media/designing-bots/core/dialogs-screens.png)